 You can find nearly every type of cuisine in London.
-And with a huge array of delicious international options in the city, many of them come fairly cheap!
+And with a huge array of delicious international options in the city, many of your meals should come fairly cheap!

-Speaking of where to stay — accommodation is usually the first detail you figure out when it comes to planning a trip, and if you’re looking for an unbeatable price at a good location in London, you’ll want to start looking as soon as possible.
+Speaking of where to stay — booking your accommodation is usually the first arrangement you should make when it comes to planning a trip, and if you’re looking for an unbeatable price at a good location in London, you’ll want to start looking as soon as possible.

 Hotels.london is a great place to start your search.
-You can filter hotels by price, rating, facilities, neighborhood, and even cancellation policy, making it easy to customize your booking.
+It allows users to filter hotels by price, rating, facilities, neighborhood, and even cancellation policy, making it easy to customize your booking.
 Other options include staying in a hostel, a bed-and-breakfast, or an Airbnb.
-Couchsurfing is also a valid option — who knows, you might end up staying in a surgeon’s 30th-floor spare bedroom!
+Even Couchsurfing is also a valid option — who knows, you might end up staying in a neurosurgeon’s 30th-floor spare bedroom!

 No matter where you stay, be sure to weigh the price against the distance from London’s city center.
-It’s great to save money by staying farther away, but you’ll have to spend more time and money going into the city each day.
+It’s great to save money by staying farther away, but you’ll ultimately pay the difference by spending more time and money going into the city each day.

-And, finally, accommodation will almost always cost more for solo travelers, so keep that in mind as you book.
-The only exception to this is booking a single bed in the dorm room of a hostel.
+And, finally, accommodation will almost always cost more for solo travelers, so be prepared to shell out if you’re traveling on your own — unless, of course, you decide to save by booking a bed in a hostel dorm.

-London has an extensive public transportation system, making it fairly easy to navigate your way around the city.
-However, there’s a dizzying amount of ticket options, so you’ll want to make sure that you purchase the right one!
+London has an extensive public transportation network, making it fairly easy to navigate your way around the city.
+However, the transportation system offers a dizzying amount of ticket options, so you’ll want to make sure that you purchase the right one.